Blackpool Illuminations: Modern-day Illuminations

-For the 2007 Illuminations, Interior designer and television personality Laurence Llewelyn-Bowen best known for his appearances on the BBC television programme, Changing Rooms was commissioned to create special feature on Central Promenade outside Blackpool Tower, named Decodance.
+For the 2007 Illuminations, interior designer Laurence Llewelyn-Bowen, who has made appearances on the BBC television programme Changing Rooms, was commissioned to create a special feature on the Central Promenade outside Blackpool Tower, named Decodance.
 Llewelyn-Bowen had stated that he fell in love with what he called "Blackpool's high-kicking glamour and historical reputation for giddy glitz" while filming for the Holiday programme.
+His involvement continued; as of 2025 Llewelyn-Bowen had been involved with the Illuminations for 20 years, and was preparing a new dragons-based installation, Guardians of the North, for 2025/2026.

 The displays at the cliffs from North Shore to Bispham contain forty large tableaux holding more than 5,000 square metres in surface area.
 There is a pedestrian walkway running the length of the tableaux displays which are set back from the Promenade beyond the tramway.
 Blackpool Tramway runs along the entire length of the Illuminations and there are over one million lamps in the display.
 In 2007 the Egyptian tableau which includes Egyptian sarcophagus, which eerily opens to reveal a mummified secret, returned after an overhaul.
 Also at Bispham on the clifftop was a new BBC Portal video screen.

 Also in 2007 a new Doctor Who display appeared with monsters from the last three series of the show.
 At Gynn Square on Gynn Island, a Space Invasion with an opalescent mothership hovering more than 40 ft in the air, battling it out with eight spaceships arranged in formation defending their territory.
 The display which used colour-changing LEDs, was created from the popular alien craft which used to adorn the Promenade.

 In October 2007, a laser beam installed on the tower for the duration of the annual Illuminations was criticised by astronomer and presenter of The Sky at Night television programme, Patrick Moore who said, "Light pollution is a huge problem.
 I am not saying we should turn all the lights out, that is not practical, but there are some things which are very unnecessary.
 The Blackpool Tower light is certainly something I do not think we should be doing.
 I very much oppose it."
 The beam could be seen 30 miles away.
 Moore called for the beam to be stopped.
 The Centre for Astrophysics at the University of Central Lancashire in Preston said the laser has added to a "spiralling problem" affecting astronomy, as astronomical research is increasing carried out at sites outside Europe due to light pollution.